 Disfluencies at speech onset are frequent in preschoolers who stutter (Buhr & Zebrowski, 2009; Richels et al., 2010).
 Bloodstein (2006) writes thst “early stuttering occurs regularly on the first word of a syntactic structure, most often a sentence, clause, or verb phrase” (p.
 186).
 He further (p 187) writes: “A distinctive aspect of early stuttering is that much of it consists of whole-word repetitions (Ambrose & Yairi, 1999; Bloodstein 1960, 1974; Johnson & Associates, 1959).”

-Other than a silent block occurring before any sound was produced, the repetition of the first word of an utterance can certainly be explained by a mismatch between auditory prediction and auditory feedback.
+Other than a silent block occurring before any sound was produced, the repetition of the first word of an utterance can be caused by a mismatch between auditory prediction and auditory feedback.
 If the auditory feedback of the first word is incomplete or noisy because of poor feedback processing, the monitoring system may misinterpret this as a speech error and trigger a ‘correct’ repetition of that word, until prediction and feedback match, that is, until the allocation of attention is adapted so that auditory feedback is sufficiently processed (read more).

 Hearing the word repetitions may support this adaptation of the attention system by drawing the child’s attention to the auditory channel.
 This may explain the fact that many children overcome that period of disfluent speech after a short time: stuttering itself—the repetition of whole words—may help their attention system adapt to the new requirements of connected speech.